 Couples who have operated a business together during the marriage will have another step in the division of assets.
 The business will need to be valuated, which can be a very complex procedure.
 New Jersey law requires an equitable distribution of the fair value of the business, which is both a different concept, and a different final number than fair market value.
 The fair value of the business encompasses the value of the business to each spouse, as well as their individual contributions to the business.

-A forensic accountant—as well as a New Jersey family law attorney who understands the applicable legal standards and business accounting practices—are crucial for a truly equitable division of a business.
+A forensic accountant—as well as a Short Hills attorney who understands the applicable legal standards and business accounting practices—are crucial for a truly equitable division of business assets.
 Similar to the division of the marital home, one spouse may buy the other spouse’s share of the business, both spouses can keep their interest in the business and continue to operate the business together, one spouse’s interest in the business may be offset against other marital assets or the business may be sold, and the proceeds divided.

 Executives often receive compensation packages consisting not only of the base salary, but of stock options, cash bonuses, performance shares and restricted stock.
 While more difficult to calculate, these sources of income must also be included when dividing marital assets, and determining alimony and child support.
 The value of the executive spouse’s compensation package may be determined, then a lump sum given to the other spouse, or investment accounts may be liquidated, then the proceeds divided.

-Having a highly experienced attorney from the Williams Law Group by your side can ensure you receive your fair share of the marital assets.
+Having a highly experienced Short Hills asset division lawyer from the Williams Law Group by your side can ensure you receive your fair share of the marital assets.
 Our attorneys will negotiate an equitable settlement on your part and will be y our advocate from start to finish.
 Do not trust your future to a less- experienced family law attorney.
-Contact the Williams Law Group today at (908) 810-1083.